Ginger Baker Dead At 80: Reaction To The Death of The Legendary Cream, Blind Faith Co-Founder

 — Stevie Van Zandt (@StevieVanZandt) October 6, 2019

-According to People, Baker is survived by his wife of nine years, Kudzai Machokoto, and his son Kofi and daughters Ginette and Leda from his previous marriage.
+According to People, Baker is survived by his wife of nine years, Kudzai Machokoto, and his son Kofi and daughters Ginette and Leda from a previous marriage.